Skip to content

 console.log(transcript.usage?.costUSD);

-input accepts data as base64, file as Blob, ArrayBuffer, or Uint8Array, or url when the runtime can fetch the file.
+input accepts data as base64 or file as Blob, ArrayBuffer, or Uint8Array.

 Cost And Budgets